Mhermann716/Vulnerable-System-Analysis/README.md

 The risks assessed took into account the business's data storage and management practices.
 Potential threats and events were identified based on the likelihood of a security incident due to the system's open access permissions.
 The severity of these incidents was evaluated in terms of their impact on daily operations.

 ## Remediation Strategy

-Sure, here's a reworded version of the list of remedies:

 ---

 - Implement authentication, authorization, and auditing mechanisms to ensure only authorized users can access the database server.